j-freddy/j-freddy.github.io/_posts/2024-03-26-the-intuition-behind-convolutional-neural-networks.md

 methods.

-For example, image classification involves mapping an image to a class label, while image segmentation involves mapping an image to a pixel-wise mask (or simply, an image to another image).
+For example, image classification involves mapping an image to a class label, while image segmentation involves mapping an image to a pixel-wise mask (that is, an image to another image).

-Before convolutional neural networks (ConvNets) became mainstream, neural networks often consisted of fully-connected (FC) layers.
-The gist of an FC layer can be boiled down to a linear layer followed by an activation function.
+Before convolutional neural networks (CNNs) became mainstream, neural networks often consisted of fully-connected (FC) layers.
+The building block of an FC layer can be described as a linear layer followed by an activation function.

 <div class="callout callout-info">
   You are probably familiar with this scalar linear equation:

   $$ z = mx + c $$

-  When <b>x</b> and <b>y</b> are vectors, <b>m</b> becomes a matrix and <b>c</b>
+  When <b>x</b> and <b>z</b> are vectors, <b>m</b> becomes a matrix and <b>c</b>
   becomes a vector, which we denote as <b>W</b> and <b>b</b> respectively.

   $$ z = Wx + b $$

-  Then, we apply the activation function, e.g. sigmoid.
+  Then, we apply a non-linear activation function, e.g. sigmoid.

   $$ \hat{y} = \sigma(z) = \sigma(Wx + b) $$

   This is an FC layer that maps a 1-channel input to a 1-channel output.
 </div>

-A linear layer with activation is a **universal approximator**.
-This means given **any** input, the weights $${W}$$ and bias $${b}$$ can be tuned such that the ouput is very close to the true output.
+A linear layer with a non-linear activation function is a **universal approximator**.
+This means given **any** input, the weights $${W}$$ and bias
+$${b}$$ can be chosen such that the ouput $${\hat{y}}$$ is very close to the true output $${y}$$.

-Let's consider a binary image segmentation task, for example, given an image, identify the cat.
-To simplify the task, assume the image is greyscale.
-A naive approach would be to take each pixel intensity value and concatenate them into a 1D vector.
+Let's consider a binary image segmentation task: given an image, identify the cat.
+A naive approach would be to take each pixel colour value and concatenate them into a 1D vector.
 Then, apply a linear layer with sigmoid activation to output another 1D vector of the same shape, which can be unfolded to represent the segmented output.
 However, there are 2 major problems:

 1. Neighbouring pixels are related to each other.
 By concatenating the image, we are losing spatial information.